 When water users within a basin are in dispute over legal rights to the water, a court can issue a ruling known as an adjudication.
 Adjudications can cover an entire basin, a portion of a basin, or a group of basins and all non-basin locations between.
 The court decree will define the area of adjudication.
 The court typically appoints a watermaster to administer the court's decree.

-In basins or portions where a lawsuit is brought to adjudicate, the groundwater rights of all the overliers and appropriators are determined by the court.
+In basins or areas where a lawsuit is brought to adjudicate, the groundwater rights of all the overliers and appropriators are determined by the court.

 The court also decides:

-- How much groundwater those well owners can extract
+- How much groundwater those rights owners can extract.

-Prior to the passage of the SGMA, 22 basins - mostly in Southern California - had adjudicated areas.
-SGMA established a process for adjudicated basin Watermasters or local agencies to report information according to .
+At the time of SGMA's passage, 27 groundwater areas, located mostly in Southern California, were treated as adjudicated by SGMA.
+Since passage of SGMA, two areas submitted court decrees adjudicating water rights.
+SGMA established a process for adjudicated basin watermasters, or local agencies, to report information according to .

 Los Posas Basin v.
 Fox Canyon Adjudication (Received: 11/13/2018)

-- By April 1, 2016, submit to DWR a copy of a governing final judgment, or other judicial order or decree, and any amendments entered before April 1, 2016.
+SGMA required the adjudications specified in Section 10720.8 to submit to DWR by April 1, 2016, a copy of their governing final judgment, or other judicial order or decree, and any amendments entered before April 1, 2016.

-- By April 1, 2016, and annually thereafter, submit to DWR a report containing the following information to the extent available for the portion of the basin subject to the adjudication:
+- By April 1, of each year, the watermaster or local agency submits to DWR a report containing the following information to the extent available for the portion of the basin subject to the adjudication:

-- Groundwater elevation data unless otherwise submitted pursuant to Section 10932.
+A. Groundwater elevation data unless otherwise submitted pursuant to Section 10932.
+(DWR's CASGEM Program)